Scaling limits of random graph models at criticality: Universality and the basin of attraction of the Erd\H{o}s-R\'enyi random graph: Introduction

-{\bf Organization of the paper:} An observation which might at first sight seem tangential is that many interesting random graph models can be viewed as dynamic processes on the space of graphs.
-We start in Section \ref{sec:models} by recalling three major families of random graph models, known results about the percolation phase transition/emergence and describe dynamic constructions of these models.
-The rest of Section \ref{sec:intro} gives an informal description of our main results.
-In Section \ref{sec:prelim}, we define mathematical constructs including metric space convergence and limiting random metric spaces required to state the results.
-Section \ref{sec:res} describes the main universality results.
-Section \ref{sec:res-models} contains results for the three families of random graph models in Section \ref{sec:models}.
-Relevance of the results and connection to existing literature are explored in Section \ref{sec:disc}.
-Section \ref{sec:proofs-universality} contains proofs of the universality results stated in Section \ref{sec:res}.
-Section \ref{sec:proof-irg}, Section \ref{sec:proof-cm} and Section \ref{sec:proof-bsr} contain proofs for the Inhomogeneous random graph model, the configuration model and Bounded size rules respectively.
+{\bf Organization of the paper:} In Section \ref{sec:models} we recall the definitions of the configuration model and the inhomogeneous random graph model.
+In Section \ref{sec:prelim}, we define mathematical constructs needed to state the results.
+Section \ref{sec:res} describes the general universality result.
+Section \ref{sec:res-models} contains results for the two families of random graph models. \chh{The relevance of these results are discussed in Section \ref{sec:disc}}.
+Section \ref{sec:proofs-universality} contains proofs of the universality results.
+Section \ref{sec:proof-irg} and Section \ref{sec:proof-cm} contain proofs for IRG and CM respectively.